jberling/aExt/README.md

 The ECMA-262 specification (http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-262.pdf)
 defines several useful array methods. aExt only Implements these methods for browsers who doesn't implement them natively.
-So far aExt offers implementations of filter, map, reduce and every.
+So far aExt offers implementations of filter, map, reduce, some and every.

 ## Beyond ECMA

+### none ###

+The opposite of some.

 ### compact ###